ibanez-comvex/digima-design-system/docs/components/tables.md

 ---

+#### Expandable/Collapsable

+Rows can be consolidated into a single row that can be expand/collapsed to reveal/hide additional related information.

+{% include images.html caption="Clicking the plus icon expands the table to reveal more information" name="anatomy-tables-row-expandable" invisionID="396218082" %}

+{% include images.html caption="Clicking the close icon collapses the table to hide the additional information" name="anatomy-tables-row-collapsable" invisionID="396218081" %}

+---

 #### Actions

 Actions a user can take from an individual table row are displayed in the far right column.